-Section 2 Payroll Deductions for Absences in Excess of Paid Leave

-Should an employee be absent from work in excess of the employee's accumulated sick leave or other paid leaves, the employee's salary shall be reduced by the day or days or work missed.
-In the case of hourly employees the reduction will be made on an hourly basis.
+Section 2 Payroll Deductions for Absences in Excess of Paid Leave hourly employees the reduction will be made on an hourly basis.
 In the case of salaried employees the reduction will be made on a per diem basis calculated using the number of days missed as the numerator, and the number of total contract days for the school year as the denominator.